 Beer hydrometer readings are necessary for every brewer who stores his tipple under pressure.

-It's a wonderful invention; in this instance, it really should be called a saccharometer as it measures how much honey sugar is left unfermented in your beer or mead.
+It's a wonderful invention; in this instance, it really should be called a saccharometer as it measures how much glucose and fructose from the honey is left unfermented in your beer or mead.

 This is of vital importance to the home brewer.
 You absolutely must have a hydrometer.
 Fortunately they are not expensive.